dscc-admin-ch/lomas/server/README.md

 ## Start service
 ### On local machine
 To start the container on a local machine, go to `lomas/server/` and run `docker compose up`.
+If you encounter any issue, you might want to run `docker compose down` first.

 ### On a kubernetes cluser
 -- TODO: can someone fill it: like as few lines as possible